xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     Connection: keep-alive

 A 403 response means that Nginx has blocked the request, due to the result from processing the request with libmodsecurity.
-From here, we can customize libmodsecurity using the available directives for ModSecurity (see the `ModSecurity reference manual <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual>`_ for more information).
+From here, libmodsecurity can be customized using the available directives for ModSecurity (see the `ModSecurity reference manual <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual>`_ for more information).